 Is tech getting too big?

-Exhibit 2: Weight of largest stocks by market capitalization in US stock market
+Exhibit 2: Weight of largest stocks by market capitalization in the US stock market

 The chart above shows that this is actually a very common feature of the stock market.
 The largest stocks have historically been 10-20% of the entire stock market (as measured by market capitalization).